hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

 ### Lecture Notes

-+ 3-D objects recognition
++ 3-D object recognition
   + Object recognition more complicated than hand-written digits
     + hundred times as many classes (1000 vs 10)
-    + hundred times as many pixels (256 x 256 color vs 28 x 28 gray)
+    + hundred times as many pixels (256 x 256 color vs 28 x 28 gray) - around 300 times more
-    + two dimensional image of 3-D scene
+    + two dimensional image of 3-D scene - lost many info
-    + cluttered scenes requiring segmentation
+    + cluttered scenes requiring segmentation - occlusion of large parts of of objects by opaque other objects
     + multiple objects in each image
+    + lighting issue
-  + Will convolutional neural network work for 3-D object?
+  + Will convolutional neural network work for 3-D color object?
+    + prior knowledge required
+    + generating extra training examples

 + The ILSVRC-2012 competition on ImageNet
-  + dataset: 12 million high-resolution training images
+  + dataset: a subset with 12 million high-resolution training images
   + classification task
     + 1000 classes
+    + images manually labeled but not reliable
+    + images could contain 2 or more objects but only one labeled
     + get the "correct" class in the top 5 bets
   + localization task
+    + many computer vision systems using a bag of features approach for the whole image or said a quadrant of the image
+    + knowing what features are but w/o knowing where they are
+    + balance syndrome: a curious kind of brain damage recognizing objects w/o knowing where they are
     + put a box around the object for each bet
     + at least 50% overlap with the correct box
   + Best existing computer vision methods by groups from Oxford, INRIA, XRCE, ...
     + using complicated multi-stage computer vision systems
     + typically hand-tuned by optimizing a few parameters at the early stage
+    + early stage of the systems: a learning algorithm but not learn a deep neural network with backpropagation
   + Examples for test set

     <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">